The sightseeing bus tour is one of the best ways to see the Japanese capital for the first time.

 After navigating the roads, the tour comes to a climax when the bus makes the transition from land to water, a process nicknamed "splash point".
 The thrill of entering into the water carries the same intensity and excitement as an amusement park attraction.
 For Sky duck tours reservations are required.
 It is a fun ride even though foreign language tour guidance is not available. |

 Hato Bus is an organizer of bus tours that offers a variety of courses from brief 1 hour trips around Tokyo to full-day tours.
+Its "O Sola mio" open-top double-decker buses offer remarkable views of landmarks and places which are popular with locals and tourists alike.

+The sightseeing tours circle a maximum number of sites and involve a minimal amount of walking.
 So you’ll get where you want to go and you can spend your energy on what you came for – exploring those historic landmarks, not dragging yourself around the city.
 This is ideal for anyone who wants to visit all the major sites on their personal itinerary but also need a bit of information to truly appreciate each site.
 Stop by Tourist Information Center and pick up a city guidebook. |

 Sky Bus "Ticket Counter" - Marunouchi Mitsubishi Building, Marunouchi, Chiyoda-ku, Tokyo